 Ecstasy content in hair, though, doesn’t impact the functionality of an individual’s body.
 When traces of the drug linger in the bloodstream, however, it can contribute negatively to overall health.
 Heavy ecstasy users will have a higher average content of bloodstream MDMA, which raises long-term health concerns.

 Still asking yourself, “how long does ecstasy stay in your system?”
-If you’re in a position where you think a drug test may pose an issue, chances are that a last-minute fix will be impossible.
-The only way to guarantee a negative result every time is to achieve complete sobriety.
-It isn’t an easy feat by any means, but in addition to ensuring your success on all drug screenings in the future, living without substance abuse can drastically improve your quality of life.
+If you’re in a position where you think a drug test may pose an issue, you should consider getting sober.
+Understand that a last-minute fix will not solve the bigger problem of drug abuse.
+The only way to guarantee a negative result every time is to get professional help.
+It isn’t easy by any means, but in addition to ensuring your success on all drug screenings in the future, living without substance abuse can drastically improve your quality of life.

 Many people addicted to ecstasy have tried to kick the habit of their own accord.
 This method isn’t just ineffective; it’s also medically unsafe.
 The withdrawal period is host to some especially damaging side effects, some of which may induce a fatal stroke.
 The purpose of a medically-guided detox is to ensure nothing of this sort can happen, but just detox alone isn’t going to keep most people off of abusing substances for long.